gudrunhe/secdec/doc/source/gettingstarted.rst

     real_parameters = Mandelstam_symbols + mass_symbols,

-    # complex_parameters are also possible

-    # the highest order of the final epsilon expansion
+    # the highest order of the final epsilon expansion --> change this value to whatever you think is appropriate
     requested_order = 0,

     # the optimization level to use in FORM (can be 0, 1, 2, 3)